codepr/webcrawler-from-scratch/chapter1/fetcher.md

 	"github.com/PuerkitoBio/rehttp"
 )

-// Fetcher is an interface exposing a method to fetch resources, Fetch enable
+// Parser is an interface exposing a single method `Parse`, to be used on
-// raw contents download.
-type Fetcher interface {
+// raw results of a fetch call type Parser interface {
-	// Fetch makes an HTTP GET request to an URL returning a `*http.Response` or
-	// any error occured
-	Fetch(string) (time.Duration, *http.Response, error)
+	Parse(string, io.Reader) ([]*url.URL, error)
 }

 // stdHttpFetcher is a simple Fetcher with std library http.Client as a